scour-project/scour/README.md

 Scour is open-source and licensed under [Apache License 2.0](https://github.com/codedread/scour/blob/master/LICENSE).

 Scour was originally developed by Jeff "codedread" Schiller and Louis Simard in in 2010.
-The project moved to GitLab in 2013 an is now maintained by Tobias "oberstet" Oberstein and Patrick "Ede_123" Storz.
+The project moved to GitHub in 2013 an is now maintained by Tobias "oberstet" Oberstein and Patrick "Ede_123" Storz.

 ## Installation